maiamcc/ghsite_source/source/_posts/2018-02-01-python-decorators.markdown

 This func. has been called 2 time(s)
 < "hello world"
 ```

-You can apply the above principle (storing state on the decorator class itself) in a wide and whacky variety of ways.
-Automatic memoization, perhaps?

 And heck, why not go for broke and use a class to decorate a class?!